cnrancher/docs/content/rke/latest/cn/config-options/cloud-providers/azure/_index.md

 ---
-title: Azure Cloud Provider
+title: 2 - Azure
-weight: 252
+weight: 2
 ---

 To enable the Azure cloud provider, besides setting the name as `azure`, there are specific configuration options that must be set.
 Additionally, the Azure node name must also match the Kubernetes node name.